Recommended tech & dev stack

 Trello for task management

 I live my life from Trello, and it makes sure that I always know what’s next.
 I have boards for individual teams and projects, columns for activity types, and tags for statuses and dependencies.
-Trello keeps me sane and keeps me productive.
+Trello keeps me sane and productive.

 Infrastructure

-Servebolt for hosting
+Servebolt for lightning-fast hosting

 I’m obsessed with speed, and Servebolt is by far the fastest WordPress hosting I’ve ever encountered.
 The easy setup and management, excellent customer service, and lightning-fast response times are genuinely delightful.
 Comes with a handy WordPress optimisation plugin, too.